 Filing your losses and liquidating your assets is not at all your first choice.
 However, if circumstances do lead to this option, you must understand the advantages and disadvantages of this process.
-American Consumer Credit Counseling is a reputable credit counseling agency that helps you with the first steps of this process.
+American Consumer Credit Counseling is a reputable non profit credit counseling agency that helps you with the first steps of this process.
 These are the advantages and disadvantages they list out:

 - One of the most important advantages is that you can obtain a fresh financial start.

 - If you are eligible for Chapter 7 most of your unsecured debts may be forgiven or discharged.
 A secured debt is one which the creditor is entitled to collect by seizing and selling certain assets of the debtor if payments are missed, such as a home mortgage or car loan.